2016-2017 LEEC PROFESSIONAL DEVELOPMENT GRANT

 - The LEEC/LDWF reserves the right to use the funded projects and photos provided for public information services that may include the LEEC/LDWF website, printed materials, and other means.

-- Awarded applicants will be encouraged to attend the 2015 Louisiana Environmental Education State Symposium to showcase their project and network with colleagues and state resource providers.
-Registration fees and lodging assistance may be provided to those whose presenter proposal is accepted.
+- Awarded applicants will be encouraged to attend the 2017 Louisiana Environmental Education State Symposium to showcase their project and network with colleagues and state resource providers.
+Registration fees and lodging assistance may be provided to those whose presenter proposals are accepted.

 - Failure to comply with these guidelines may disqualify the applicant from any future grants with the LEEC.